 What does such a position offer in terms of furthering the understanding of hegemony, or, as Van Hollen herself puts it, of "how modernity was impacting the experiences of poor women during childbirth in the South Indian state of Tamil Nadu at the end of the twentieth century" (4)?
 What does the shift from a notion of strong hegemony to a description of disaggregated discourses mean for conceptual strategies to read the same?
 The disaggregated picture that Van Hollen describes, the hidden corners it uncovers, all mark ways in which childbirth is viewed differently, as also ways in which seeming centres of power - institutions and policies - are negotiated.
 In her invocation of the different relationship to labour pain or vali - for instance the idea that "poor women in Tamil Nadu" seem to have a relationship of attachment to, practically a summoning of, suffering as a necessary constituent of childbirth, as against standard mainstream moves and feminist calls for painless labour - she also wishes to point to different ways in which both culture and gender may be constituted as dynamic practices, rather than as an identity or reserve that is drawn upon, or as structures of domination and resistance.
 In any useful extension of her project, then, it would be necessary to say that the categories of domination and resistance are themselves difficult to define.
 Why?
 Is it because of their contradictory nature?
 Their ambivalence?
 Van Hollen, as indeed more and more anthropologists, performs the task of description with fidelity and often with ingenuity.
 This task of description is expected to offer a critique of macro-analyses, as also of rigid, monolithic descriptions.
-In what often turns out to be a misunderstanding of macro-analyses with generalization, of structural understandings with rigidity, however, the task of description does not, as Van Hollen would have us believe, offer a model of hybridity as a framework of hegemony.
-The engagement I set up between Mohanty and Nussbaum in 2.III.a shows us the same slippage.
+In what often turns out to be a misunderstanding of macroanalyses with generalization, of structural understandings with rigidity, however, the task of description does not, as Van Hollen would have us believe, offer a model of hybridity as a framework of hegemony.
+The engagement I set up between Mohanty and Nussbaum shows us the same slippage.

 There is something else happening here.
 While Van Hollen strains to clarify that she does not wish to refer to an authentic and fixed notion of a culture, or a cultural past, her use and interpretation of her glossary terms falls back on relating conversational usage to the canon in some form.
-Such a method might well, as postcolonial theorists have attempted, recall an accessing of the past as repetition rather than origin.
+Such a method might well, as postcolonial theorists have attempted, recall a notion of repetition rather than origin.
 Van Hollen's stress is on difference, however, and in articulating this difference, it is a stable notion of culture that she falls back on, still associating with cultural essentialisms while always disavowing them.
-As such, the from truth.
-In French, a bricoleur is a jack-of-all-trades.
-Derrida, critical of the value of the distinction between the bricoleur and the engineer, sees in the ethnographic impulse the pressure to interpret, arrive at "a truth or an origin which escapes play and the order of the sign" (292).

-easy transposition of dichotomies like public-private that make sense in Western intellectual contexts, to conversations Van Hollen has with these women is in itself a simulation of the local that hardly works.79 d.
-Structure to Micronegotiations
+As such, the easy transposition of dichotomies like public-private that make sense in Western intellectual contexts, to conversations Van Hollen has with these women is in itself a simulation of the local that hardly works.